gridiron-zone/huddle/docs/docs/04-validators/07-validator-faq.md

 Revenue received by a validator's pool is split between the validator and their delegators.
 The validator can apply a commission on the part of the revenue that goes to their delegators.
 This commission is set as a percentage.
 Each validator is free to set their initial commission, maximum daily commission change rate and maximum commission.
 The Cosmos Hub enforces the parameter that each validator sets.
 Only the commission rate can change after the validator is created.

 ### How are block rewards distributed?
 Block rewards are distributed proportionally to all validators relative to their voting power.
-This means that even though each validator gains Desmos tokens with each reward, all validators will maintain equal weight over time.
+This means that even though each validator gains Huddle tokens with each reward, all validators will maintain equal weight over time.

 Let us take an example where we have 10 validators with equal voting power and a commission rate of 1%.
-Let us also assume that the reward for a block is 1000 Desmos tokens and that each validator has 20% of self-bonded Desmos tokens.
+Let us also assume that the reward for a block is 1000 Huddle tokens and that each validator has 20% of self-bonded Huddle tokens.
 These tokens do not go directly to the proposer.
 Instead, they are evenly spread among validators.
-So now each validator's pool has 100 Desmos tokens.
-These 100 Desmos tokens will be distributed according to each participant's stake:
+So now each validator's pool has 100 Huddle tokens.
+These 100 Huddle tokens will be distributed according to each participant's stake:

-- Commission: `100*80%*1% = 0.8 Desmos tokens`
+- Commission: `100*80%*1% = 0.8 Huddle tokens`
-- Validator gets: `100\*20% + Commission = 20.8 Desmos tokens`
+- Validator gets: `100\*20% + Commission = 20.8 Huddle tokens`
-- All delegators get: `100\*80% - Commission = 79.2 Desmos tokens`
+- All delegators get: `100\*80% - Commission = 79.2 Huddle tokens`

-Then, each delegator can claim their part of the 79.2 Desmos tokens in proportion to their stake in the validator's staking pool.
+Then, each delegator can claim their part of the 79.2 Huddle tokens in proportion to their stake in the validator's staking pool.

 ### How are fees distributed?
 Fees are similarly distributed with the exception that the block proposer can get a bonus on the fees of the block they propose if they include more than the strict minimum of required precommits.

 When a validator is selected to propose the next block, they must include at least 2/3 precommits of the previous block.
 However, there is an incentive to include more than 2/3 precommits in the form of a bonus.
 The bonus is linear: it ranges from 1% if the proposer includes 2/3rd precommits (minimum for the block to be valid) to 5% if the proposer includes 100% precommits.
 Of course the proposer should not wait too long or other validators may timeout and move on to the next proposer.
 As such, validators have to find a balance between wait-time to get the most signatures and risk of losing out on proposing the next block.
 This mechanism aims to incentivize non-empty block proposals, better networking between validators as well as to mitigate censorship.

 Let's take a concrete example to illustrate the aforementioned concept.
 In this example, there are 10 validators with equal stake.
-Each of them applies a 1% commission rate and has 20% of self-delegated Desmos tokens.
-Now comes a successful block that collects a total of 1025.51020408 Desmos tokens in fees.
+Each of them applies a 1% commission rate and has 20% of self-delegated Huddle tokens.
+Now comes a successful block that collects a total of 1025.51020408 Huddle tokens in fees.

 First, a 2% tax is applied.
-The corresponding Desmos tokens go to the reserve pool.
+The corresponding Huddle tokens go to the reserve pool.
 Reserve pool's funds can be allocated through governance to fund bounties and upgrades.

-- `2% * 1025.51020408 = 20.51020408` Desmos tokens go to the reserve pool.
+- `2% * 1025.51020408 = 20.51020408` Huddle tokens go to the reserve pool.

-1005 Desmos tokens now remain.
+1005 Huddle tokens now remain.
 Let's assume that the proposer included 100% of the signatures in its block.
 It thus obtains the full bonus of 5%.

 We have to solve this simple equation to find the reward R for each validator:

 `9*R + R + R*5% = 1005 ⇔ R = 1005/10.05 = 100`

 - For the proposer validator:
-  - The pool obtains `R + R * 5%`: 105 Desmos tokens
+  - The pool obtains `R + R * 5%`: 105 Huddle tokens
-  - Commission: `105 * 80% * 1%` = 0.84 Desmos tokens
+  - Commission: `105 * 80% * 1%` = 0.84 Huddle tokens
-  - Validator's reward: `105 * 20% + Commission` = 21.84 Desmos tokens
+  - Validator's reward: `105 * 20% + Commission` = 21.84 Huddle tokens
-  - Delegators' rewards: `105 * 80% - Commission` = 83.16 Desmos tokens (each delegator will be able to claim its portion of these rewards in proportion to their stake)
+  - Delegators' rewards: `105 * 80% - Commission` = 83.16 Huddle tokens (each delegator will be able to claim its portion of these rewards in proportion to their stake)
 - For each non-proposer validator:
-  - The pool obtains R: 100 Desmos tokens
+  - The pool obtains R: 100 Huddle tokens
-  - Commission: `100 * 80% * 1%` = 0.8 Desmos tokens
+  - Commission: `100 * 80% * 1%` = 0.8 Huddle tokens
-  - Validator's reward: `100 * 20% + Commission` = 20.8 Desmos tokens
+  - Validator's reward: `100 * 20% + Commission` = 20.8 Huddle tokens
-  - Delegators' rewards: `100 * 80% - Commission` = 79.2 Desmos tokens (each delegator will be able to claim their portion of these rewards in proportion to their stake)
+  - Delegators' rewards: `100 * 80% - Commission` = 79.2 Huddle tokens (each delegator will be able to claim their portion of these rewards in proportion to their stake)

 ### What are the slashing conditions?
 If a validator misbehaves, their delegated stake will be partially slashed.
 There are currently two faults that can result in slashing of funds for a validator and their delegators: